mitre/aloha-water-treatment/README.md

 ## Caldera OT Integration

-This repo ships a fact source and adversary profiles for use with [MITRE Caldera for OT](https://github.com/mitre/caldera-ot) and its Modbus and BACnet plugins.
+This repo ships a fact source and adversary profiles for use with [Caldera for OT](https://github.com/mitre/caldera-ot) and its Modbus and BACnet plugins.

 ### Setup